josephjeganathan/BedeGaming.github.io/source/_posts/2015-07-22-how-to-continuously-deploy-entire-environment.markdown

 date: 2015-07-22 15:00:00 +0100
 comments: true
 author: Rytis Bieliunas
 categories: agile automation cd octopusdeploy
 ---

 At Bede we are using Octopus Deploy as our deployment automation system.
-We use it to promote our platform components from integration environment through development, QA to production.
-It worked wonderfully well for us.
+We use it to promote the numerous components of our platform through various environments, from Integration, through Development and QA, and finally to Production.
+It's worked wonderfully well for us so far.
 However Bede has grown.
-We have near 100 different projects in Octopus and now multiple production environments.
+We have near 100 different projects in Octopus and now, more importantly, multiple Production environments.

-What we need is a way to take QA'd environment, where we know all components work well together, and deploy the entire thing to another environment.
+What we needed was a way to take a QA'd environment, consisting of the entire set of components, and deploy that set, as one, to another environment.
+This is what we're calling a "Platform Version".
 <!-- more -->

 Lucky for us Octopus Deploy exposes a complete API.
 That means every thing that you can do as a user can be automated.